domschrei/mallob/docs/develop.md

 We advise to just remove the Mallob binaries in the build directory (`rm build/*mallob*`) and then re-build with the usual commands.
 This should then only recreate the missing binaries.

-## Programming Interfaces

 The following list shows a few examples for how Mallob can be extended:

-* New options for Mallob can be added in `src/optionslist.hpp`.
-    - Options which are specific to a certain application can be found and edited in `src/app/$APPKEY/options.hpp`.
 * To add a new SAT solver to be used in a SAT solver engine, do the following:
     - Add a subclass of `PortfolioSolverInterface`.
 (You can use the existing implementation for any of the existing solvers and adapt it to your solver.)
     - Add your solver to the portfolio initialization in `src/app/sat/execution/engine.cpp`.
-* To extend Mallob by adding another kind of application (like combinatorial search, planning, SMT, ...), please read [application_engines.md](application_engines.md).
+* To extend Mallob by adding another kind of application (e.g., automated planning, ILP, ...), find detailed instructions at [application_engines.md](application_engines.md).
 * To add a unit test, create a class `test_*.cpp` in `src/test` and then add the test case to the bottom of `CMakeLists.txt`.
 * To add a system test, see the file `scripts/systest.sh` (which includes definitions from `scripts/systest_commons.sh`).

+## Important Interfaces

+* Add new options for Mallob easily by extending `src/optionslist.hpp`.
+    - Options which are specific to a certain application can be found and edited in `src/app/$APPKEY/options.hpp`.
+* Use the `LOG()` macro to log messages.
+For thread-safe logging and clean outputs in the directory provided via `-log=`, each non main thread should have its own instance of `Logger` (obtained via `Logger::copy` from the parent thread's logger) and use the `LOGGER(logger, ...)` macro.
+(Note that this "safe" logging is not yet fully implemented across all modules of Mallob.)
+* Use `ProcessWideThreadPool::addTask` or `BackgroundWorker` to perform background tasks in other threads.
+For multi-threading utilities, `src/util/sys/threading.hpp` features an easy-to-use `Mutex` class with RAII functionality as well as a corresponding `ConditionVariable` class and some utilities for `std::future` objects.
+* Send messages across different Mallob MPI processes via `MyMpi::isend` for global (Mallob-level) messages and via `getJobTree().send*` for job-/application-specific messages.
+Receive messages by simply creating an RAII-style instance of `MessageSubscription` or `CondMessageSubscription` (_conditional_, if you need the option to "decline" an incoming message and leave it to some other module instead); the callback you provide in the constructor will be executed whenever an according message arrives.
+Accordingly extend `src/comm/msgtags.h` by your new, **fresh** message tags.
+For application-specific message passing, find some more information at [application_engines.md](application_engines.md).
+Note that such communication **may only be performed by each MPI process' main thread**.

 ## Debugging Mallob